teslamotors/liblithium/README.md

 While you can embed liblithium in many environments, the library comes with a SConstruct file for building using scons by default.

-You can also use the `docker.sh` script that will conveniently build liblithium along with examples for multiple target architectures.
+You can also use the [`docker.bash`](docker.bash) script that will build a docker image with the necessary build dependencies and run a container.
+From within this container, run `scons`.

 # What you can use liblithium for